GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (293).md

 If a marked creature dies before the end of the next round, you may choose one of the following benefits (chosen at the moment of death);
 * You recover a hitpoint, so long as your current hitpoints don't exceed its maximum hitpoints.
 * You recover a level of fatigue, so long as its fatigue was not greater than yours.
 * You cause a shadowy vapor to reach out towards a creature within 15 yards of it that you can perceive.
-This inflicts a necrotic attack.
 * The creature cannot be reanimated or restored to life by any means.
 * The sigil explodes, inflicting a necrotic attack against everything within 1 yard of the creature.